Updated: March 21, 2014

 I tried the official vendor first.
 In fact, I tried them way back when Raspberry Pi was released, and then I was put on an eight-month waiting list, after which my desire to test this thing spiraled to zero.
 It was only after I purchased a smart TV recently that I decided to start playing with all sorts of media centers - hint: a whole bunch of reviews coming your way.
 Anyhow, I tried my luck again with the official manufacturer, without success.

 Next, I tried eBay and found a lot of vendors selling Raspberry Pi.
 And then I started thinking.
 Having just the board is not enough.
 I would need peripherals.
 I would need a micro-USB power socket, I would need an HDMI cable, an SD card with some content that can be installed, a keyboard and mouse to control the system, preferably Wireless due to scarcity of ports on the board, and of course, network.
-And a cases to contain it all.
+And a case to contain it all.
 One case to rule them all.

 All of this let me to consider all kinds of so-called starter kits, which bundle most if not all or more of the items discussed above, with a huge range of prices, SD card sizes, cases in different colors, and still more.
 Eventually, I found a few worthy candidates.
 First, I purchased a kit from the UK, only to be notified by the seller that they won't ship to my country, after I've made my payment, of course.
 Silly buggers.
 No matter.
 I tried a few more sellers, but no one offered the ultimate pack that I needed.